 Hans Wolkers is founder of Wild Frontiers, a small company that produces text and images for magazines, companies and knowledge institutes.
 For a detailed overview of services, see Science Explained (Dutch).

 Travel and nature photography

-Armed with just a camera and an arsenal of lenses, founder and director Hans Wolkers regularly visits the world’s last remaining wild places.
+Hans Wolkers regularly visits the world’s last remaining wild places.
 His aim: to document the beauty, diversity, and vulnerability of our planet.
-He hopes his images and articles will motivate to protect our last wild places.

-Wolkers published over 100 reportages and popular scientific articles about his nature adventures in magazines and on websites of BBC Wildlife, National Geographic, Natuurwetenschap en Techniek, EOS, and several Dutch newspapers.
+Wolkers published well over 100 reportages and popular scientific articles about his nature adventures in international magazines, newspapers and websites.

 Industrial and science photography